MuYunyun/blog/BasicSkill/LeetCode/82.Remove_Duplicates_from_Sorted_List_II/README.md

 ### Remove Duplicates from Sorted List II

-Given a sorted linked list, delete all nodes that have duplicate numbers, leaving only distinct numbers from the original list.
+Given a `sorted linked list`, delete all nodes that have duplicate numbers, leaving only distinct numbers from the original list.

 Example 1: